Anomalous Hall effect and quantum criticality in geometrically frustrated heavy fermion metals

+To reconcile the notions of the singular wavefunction (or Berry curvature) with the continuous AHE, we note that $\sigma_{xy}$ is intrinsically a Fermi surface property~\cite{Haldane2004} (apart from the contributions of fully occupied bands).
+We can analytically show the following by computing the diagonal Berry's connection in the $\rho_K \rightarrow 0$ limit~\cite{supp}.
+When the Fermi surfaces {evolve continuously across the QCP}, $\sigma_{xy}$ must be continuous; here, the projected wavefunctions of the $d$-electron are continuous, and so are the Berry connections.
+By contrast, when the Fermi surface jumps, the projected wavefunctions completely reconstruct due to the existence of two non-commuting topological ``masses": the Kondo screening and a non-zero jump of the spinon Lagrangian multiplier $\lambda$.

+{\it Discussion}.
+Energetic considerations\cite{Coleman1989a} show that the Kondo coupling favors gapless states (Supplemental Material~\cite{supp}), since the formation of a Kondo singlet generally needs to overcome the spinon gap, if any, lowering the energy by an amount $\propto J_K$.
+For the pyrochlore lattice, the CSL state in the large-$N$ limit is gapless~\cite{Burnell2009}, and is thus expected to have a similar sequence of quantum phase transitions involving the chiral state.
+The gapless nature raises the prospect of a sudden reconstruction of the Fermi surface across a Kondo-destruction QCP in the pyrochlore case and, by extension, a jump in the zero-field AHE, especially for a magnetic field along the [111] direction.

+We expect the jump of the zero field AHE, $\sigma_{xy}$, to be robust against weak disorder.
+The AHE effect considered here is intrinsic, i.e., determined by the quasi-particle band structure.
+Scattering from weak non-magnetic impurities only yields a small (linear in disorder) correction ~\cite{Sinitsyn2007}.
+Moreover, the Fermi-surface jump across a Kondo-destruction QCP has been evidenced to be robust against weak disorder~\cite{Gegenwart2008,SiPaschen2013}.
+Thus, our results can be tested in Pr$_2$Ir$_2$O$_7$, once a control parameter is identified to tune across the implicated zero-field QCP~\cite{Tokiwa2014}.
+From Ref.~\onlinecite{Ohtsuki2019}, strain can potentially serve as such a tuning parameter.

-We note that the anomalous Hall conductance from the mechanism advanced here is typically on the order of a few percent of the quantum unit $\sigma_0={\rm e}^2/h$ (Fig.~(\ref{fig:AHE})).
-This is comparable to that observed in Pr$_2$Ir$_2$O$_7$ \cite{Machida2010}, in which the maximal sheet $\sigma_{xy}^{AH}$ can be estimated to be about 0.7\% of $\sigma_0$.
+We note that the anomalous Hall conductance from the mechanism advanced here is quite large.
+Experiments in Pr$_2$Ir$_2$O$_7$ \cite{Machida2010} find a large sheet $\sigma_{xy}$ reaching about 0.7\% of $\sigma_0 \equiv {\rm e}^2/h$, a value which readily arise in our mechanism (Fig.~\ref{sfig:AHE-1}).

+We have emphasized the role of the Kondo effect and its critical destruction.
+Future work should incorporate {\it ab initio} features, not only on the directional dependence in the pyrochlore lattice but also the effect of the {\it ab initio} electronic band structure and the non-Kramers nature of the ground-state crystal-field level of the Pr ions~\cite{Chandra2013b,Rau2013}.
+Although Ref. \cite{Rau2013} studied a realistic model, the mechanism of AHE in the Kondo destroyed phase is not captured, and $\sigma_{xy}^{AHE}$ only starts to grow from zero at the QCP.
+The new mechanism we consider here provides a possible interpretation to the experimental observation that $\sigma_{xy}^{AHE}$ is most singular at the QCP.